tmarsteel/jcli/README.md

 slash (`/`); whether something is a flag or an option is derived from context.

 Arguments are interally handled the same way as options - but they have to be configured to be accessed.

-## Further reading

-* [Walkthrough](docs/walkthrough.md): an introduction to XML configuration
-* [detailed Documentation](docs/detailed.md) a full explanation of all XML directives and of how to create custom   filters and rules
-* [Programmatical Configuration](docs/programmatical.md) documentation of programmatical configuration